Raglan Squire: Later career

 In 1948 Squire founded Raglan Squire & Partners; their early commissions including educational and industrial buildings.
 He was also involved in the redevelopment of Eaton Square in Belgravia, working for the Grosvenor Estate, in charge of the conversion of 100 houses in Eaton Square.

-In 1952 Squire embarked on his first major overseas project when he was commissioned to design the Engineering College at Rangoon University in Burma.
+In 1952 Squire embarked on his first major overseas project when he was commissioned to design the Engineering College at Rangoon University (now the Pyay campus of University of Medicine 1, Yangon) in Burma.
 He regarded this project as the high point of his career, and it opened the door to commissions all over the world.
 He was particularly proud of his design for the assembly hall at Rangoon.
 His other foreign work included a town planning scheme for Mosul in Iraq, and a report for Baghdad airport, both in 1955.

 Throughout the 1950s and 1960s, Raglan Squire & Partners was involved in several British projects, including large office blocks in Croydon and a notable factory at Farnborough.

 Squire was also much in demand abroad, particularly in Singapore and the Middle East, and had a long and fruitful relationship with the Hilton Hotel chain, including the Royal Tehran Hilton, the Tunis Hilton, the Cyprus Hilton in Nicosia, the Bahrain Hilton and the 400-room Jakarta Hilton.

 In the 1970s he worked in the Netherlands, Jamaica (where he designed the beachside Inter-Continental Hotel at Ocho Rios) and Malta; he also designed the spectacular Bank of America building in Singapore.

 Squire retired from active practice in 1981.
 The architect Michael Squire, of Squire and Partners, is his son, and is probably best known for redesigning the Chelsea Barracks.